onsonr/nebula/docs/pages/frameworks/react.md

 For more details, refer to Jest's [`transformIgnorePatterns` customization](https://jestjs.io/docs/tutorial-react-native#transformignorepatterns-customization) documentation.

 :::tip
-Are you using Shoelace with React?
-[Help us improve this page!](https://github.com/shoelace-style/shoelace/blob/next/docs/frameworks/react.md)
+Are you using Nebula with React?
+[Help us improve this page!](https://github.com/onsonr/nebula/blob/next/docs/frameworks/react.md)
 :::